APiligrim/Flix-App/README.md

 <img src="http://g.recordit.co/QMfKjVehPZ.gif" width=250><br>

 ### Notes
--I had to redo this app twice because the phone simulator was returning a nil value the first time I made part 1.
+1. I had to redo this app twice because the phone simulator was returning a nil value the first time I made part 1.
--Still need to fix the table view to be more responsive on other screen sizes!
+2. Still need to fix the table view to be more responsive on other screen sizes!